Dril-V000/Social-Engineering-Space-Shooter/README.md

 ❗ **Illegal and unethical use is strictly discouraged**
 Using real social engineering techniques against individuals or systems without authorization is illegal and unethical.
-If you use these simple scripts to spy on others
+If you use these simple scripts to spy on others.
 ❗** I Will find you **❗

 ---